aristhemage/Sandrouge/README.md

 - Made and ate a grilled cheese, it was pretty good :D
 - Reworked some collision and sprinting mechanics to better fit the new moving system
 - Added vInput and hInput in the debug tool

+March 2 Changes:
+- Updated the player sprite to the idle sprite given by Oreo
+- Made the room background light blue to better show the new sprite
+- fixed an inventory logic bug
+- Doomed my mortal enemy to ten years of horse plinko.
+- added a "Radius" stat to the player, it relates to how close the player needs to be before they are able to interact with objects and monsters (Excluding ranged attacks and actions).
+Not yet implemented other than a visual circle that goes around the player (Temp Ofc).
+- added a stats struct to the parent block to add HP, blast risistance, and seethrough (like glass, for monsters).
+- Organized the files a little.